“Some of the most exquisite choral singing I have ever heard.” International Record Review

 The Choir’s distinctive, rich, expressive sound sets it apart from most other English cathedral choirs.
 For several decades the Choir has performed around the world, including the USA, Canada, Brazil, South Africa, Japan and Australia.
 Recent European concert venues have included the Amsterdam Concertgebouw, the Bregenz Festival, the Budapest Palace of Arts and the BBC Proms.
 The Choir of St John’s College, Cambridge has an extraordinary and extensive discography produced over the last fifty years under its legendary former conductors, George Guest, Christopher Robinson and David Hill.
 Each term the Choir of St John’s sings Bach cantatas liturgically with members of the Orchestra of the Age of Enlightenment.
 St John’s is the only British choir to webcast services weekly throughout the year. www.sjcchoir.co.uk/webcast

-Albion Media worked on the Choir’s national PR needs as well as providing promotional support to their international touring.
+Albion Media work on the Choir’s national PR needs as well as providing promotional support to their international touring.